|Nutrition Facts (per serving)|

 - 8 ouince dry white wine

-- 4 to 6 tbsp.
-Spanish extra virgin olive oil
+- 4 to 6 tablespoons Spanish extra-virgin olive oil

 - Salt, to taste

 - Optional: 1/2 teaspoon sugar

 Start by preparing the garlic and onion.
 Peel and mince the garlic.
 Peel and finely chop the onion.
-In a large, deep frying pan or skillet, pour about three tablespoons of extra virgin olive oil.
+In a large, deep frying pan or skillet, pour about 3 tablespoons of extra virgin olive oil.
 Heat on medium and sauté the onions and garlic until the onion is translucent.

 While the onions and garlic are sautéing, chop the tomatoes into small pieces (about 16 pieces per tomato).